The Mass Gap Approach to QCD.I. The true gauge and dynamical structures of its ground state: The full gluon propagator up to one loop

 Concluding, neither the tadpole-like term with the skeleton gluon loop nor its ghost counterpart contribute into the full gluon propagator within our approach.
 In these cases the subtractions with respect to the external gluon momentum $q$ (though possible), but were not even necessary to perform, since the final results would have been the same zeros.
-The more severe IR structure (than the free gluon propagator has) of the full gluon propagator are to be treated within the distribution theory~\cite{39} as underlined above, and is beyond the scope of the present work.
-The primary goal of this work is to prove that the mass gap exists in the QCD/YM theory.
-Its dynamical source in the ground state - the tadpole term - cannot be ignored by any means.
-All the other tadpole-like terms are to be always ignored on the general basis, i.e., put zeros, as explicitly demonstrated here as well, and this was not a prescription, but being an exact result within our formalism.
+The more severe IR structure (than the free gluon propagator has) of the full gluon propagator are to be treated within the distribution theory~\cite{30} as underlined above, and is beyond the scope of the present work.
+The one of the primary goal of this work is to prove that the mass gap exists in the QCD/YM theory.
+So its dynamical source in the ground state - the tadpole term - cannot be ignored by any means.
+All the other tadpole-like terms are to be always ignored on the general basis, i.e., put zeros, as explicitly demonstrated here as well.